dpi-tta-lessons/terminal-basics/content.md

 You can use the terminal in your codespace or on your computer.

-- Mac: Press Cmd + Space, type Terminal, hit Enter.
+- Mac: Press ⌘ + Space, type Terminal, hit Enter.
 - Windows: Press Win + R, type cmd or powershell, hit Enter.
 - Linux: Press Ctrl + Alt + T or find "Terminal" in your applications menu.